InsightDI/terraform-intro/README.md

    - Bonus points if you can figure out how we're preventing state from getting checked into the `terraform-intro` repo...

 ## Cleanup
 Alas, all good things must come to an end.
 Time to destroy some stuff!
 After all, [rapid elasticity](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-145.pdf) is one of the reasons why we use the cloud, right?
+BURN IT DOWN!
 1. From Cloud Shell, within the `terraform-intro` directory, run the following to tear down our deployment:
 ```
 terraform destroy